-Our hands-on Slime Science Kit for Kids is complete with all the slime ingredients you need - including lab-quality chemicals, containers, and instructions for making the first two types of slime listed below - simple slime (putty-like texture) and super slime (clear & gooey).
-To make glooze (slimy & ooze-like) and oobleck (resembles quicksand), simply add kitchen staples, like corn starch, skim milk, vinegar, and baking soda!
+Our hands-on Slime Recipe Kit for Kids is complete with all the slime ingredients you need - including lab-quality chemicals, containers, and instructions for making the first two types of slime listed below - Simple Slime (putty-like texture) and Super Slime (clear & gooey).
+To make Glooze (slimy & ooze-like) and Oobleck (resembles quicksand), simply add kitchen staples, like corn starch, skim milk, vinegar, and baking soda!

 1. Simple & Easy Slime Recipe

-This version of slime (also called Gak and Glue Slime) is made of glue and Borax.
-This is a fast & easy recipe!
+This version of slime (also called Gak and Glue Slime) shows you how to make slime with glue and Borax.
+This is a fast & easy slime recipe!

 What You Do: